Can I Claim Compensation for Nasalpharangeal Cancer?

 Nearly 80% of cases involving nasal cancer affect people aged between 45 and 85.

 Nasal cancers account for approximately 3% of all diagnosed tumours affecting the respiratory tract.

 Unsure whether you have a claim?
-Talk to one of our specialists in our Industrial Disease Department to determine whether you could have a potential claim for compensation.
-Alternatively, use our Claimometer to get an estimate of how much your claim could be worth.
+Call one of our specialists in our Industrial Disease Department on 0800 025 0000 to determine whether you could have a potential claim for compensation.
+Alternatively, use our compensation claims calculator to get an estimate of how much your claim could be worth.

 Call us free on 0800 025 0000 Open 24hr

 We have helped thousands of clients successfully receive the compensation they deserve.
 We are confident we can do the same for you.